Skip to main content

 What is an electronic prescription?

 An electronic prescription is a digital version of a paper prescription.
-They are a safe and convenient alternative to paper prescriptions.
+It is a safe and convenient alternative to paper prescriptions.
 You can choose to receive an electronic prescription from your healthcare provider when you next need a prescription, or you can request for it to be sent to your Active Script List (ASL).

-The majority of pharmacies are set up to dispense medicines using an electronic prescription.
+Most pharmacies are set up to dispense medicines using electronic prescription.

 How to get an electronic prescription